 Contact Person: Lisa Minjares-Kyle, Assistant Transportation Scientist Contact email: [email protected]

 Texas Alcoholic Beverage Commission

 The Texas Alcoholic Beverage Commission (TABC) is the state agency that regulates all phases of the alcoholic beverage industry in Texas.
-The duties of the commission include regulating sales, taxation, importation, manufacturing, transporting, and advertising of alcoholic beverages.
+Their duties include regulating sales, taxation, importation, manufacturing, transporting, and advertising of alcoholic beverages.

 Contact Person: Erica Moore, Agent - TRACE Team Contact email: [email protected]